nicolacimmino/MorseDecoder/README.md

 ![Proto](documentation/input1.png)

-This is good as the ADC can sample only levels above zero but we need to get rid of the DCto be able to evaluate the amplitude of the signal.
+This is good as the ADC can sample only levels above zero but we need to get rid of the DC to be able to evaluate the amplitude of the signal.
 After removing the DC we are left with the signal centered aroud zero:

 ![Proto](documentation/input2.png)